sukhleen999/census-income-prediction/doc/proposal.md

 The dependencies for this project are mentioned in the [environment file](https://github.com/UBC-MDS/census-income-prediction/blob/main/census-income.yaml) in the directory of this project

-The steps to using the environment are given below:
+The steps to use the environment are given below:

 Creating an environment  ```conda env create --file census-income.yaml```